 On the 4th Sunday of each month our 9.30 am Sunday service becomes a Messy Church.
 Messy Church is church for families who may not find other forms of church appealing and who don’t yet belong to a church.
 It includes hands-on creative experiences, a celebration and a meal.

 It does not prioritise either the needs of children or adults but intentionally welcomes and provides for all ages.

 There is no Messy Church during school holidays.

 A Holy Communion service at 8 am is conducted before Messy Church.

-Our Children and Youth Ministry programme takes place during our 9.30 am worship time when it is not Messy Church and during school terms.
+Our Children's programme takes place during our 9.30 am worship time when it is not Messy Church and during school terms.